jurapura13/Engine-importer/README.md

 ### One-Click Engine Importer for [ange-yaghi's Engine-sim](https://github.com/ange-yaghi/engine-sim) ###

 ### Instalation:
+Initial version:
-Unzip the contents of the .ZIP archive into /assets/engines/ folder.
+- Unzip the contents of the .ZIP archive into /assets/engines/ folder.
-You should have the following:
+- You should have the following:
-<br>/assets/engines/new/72cc.mr
-<br>/assets/engines/Engine-importer.exe
+- /assets/engines/new/72cc.mr
+- /assets/engines/Engine-importer.exe

+Version 2.0:
+- Just download your preffered file format (Linux executable, Windows executable, Python script) and run it from `/engine-sim-build_x_y_z/assets/engines/`

 ### Usage:
-0. Back up your main.mr if you need it, it gets overwritten.<br>0.1.
-Either use the included .mr file or delete it.
-There should be only one file in the /new/ folder.
+0. Back up your main.mr if you need it, it gets overwritten.
 1. Put the engine you wish to import into the /new/ folder.
 2. Run the Engine-importer.exe.
 3. The engine has been imported, enjoy your game!